APC™ - Frequently Asked Questions

 What if my piston skirts already have a coating on them?

-Coating preparation includes removing any existing skirt coating to insure the best adhesion.
+Preparation for coating includes removing any existing coating to insure the best adhesion.

 How much weight does the coating add to the piston?

-The weight that APC adds to components is negligible so there is no need to re-balance any part of the rotating assembly.
+Even with a heavy build-up, the weight that APC adds to components is negligible so there is no need to rebalance any part of the rotating assembly.

-If I want to coat my pistons will I have to change my clearances?
+If I want to coat my pistons, will I have to change my clearances to accommodate the coating?

 No, continue to use your preferred set-up.
 APC is designed to be self-clearancing and can be accurately applied to a thickness tolerance of .0005” +/-.